 Examples of variable expenses include:

-The Most Important Thing to Remember about Fixed and Variable Expenses
+The Most Important Thing to Remember About Expenses